Anutin Charnvirakul: COVID-19 pandemic

 On 13 January 2020, Thailand reported its first case of COVID-19.
 The second case was confirmed on 17 January, when Anutin, who became Minister of Public Health in 2019, expressed confidence that Thailand could contain the virus.
 On the same day, he barred the MS Westerdam from docking in Thailand and prohibited Thai airlines from issuing boarding passes to its passengers.
 Initially, Anutin downplayed the virus, describing it as a common cold and attributing infections among doctors to insufficient caution.
 On 29 February, COVID-19 was officially classified as a dangerous communicable disease by the National Committee on Communicable Diseases, which he chaired.

 On 19 October 2020, Anutin announced that vaccine rollout would prioritize the elderly and outlined procurement plans from COVAX (40%), AstraZeneca (40%), and other sources, with Siam Bioscience planning local production by mid-2021.
 The first vaccine shipments arrived on 24 February 2021, and vaccinations began on 28 February, with Anutin among the first recipients.
 Early rollout targeted hotspots (Bangkok Metropolitan Region and Tak province), tourist provinces, and economically important areas.
 The program aimed to vaccinate 50 million people by the end of 2021 but faced supply shortages.

 In April 2021, Anutin announced that vaccinated residents would receive 'vaccine passports' to facilitate international travel, and quarantine for vaccinated foreign visitors was reduced from 14 to 7 days.
 Despite Bangkok being a hotspot, residents were allowed to return home for Songkran (Thai New Year), with a caution against large gatherings.
 Surges in Alpha and Delta cases prompted lockdowns in July 2021, which Anutin described as "worrying," but he later announced no further lockdowns for the Omicron variant.

 By 31 October 2022, the global pandemic had improved, leading the government to revoke the pandemic emergency decree on 1 October, downgrade COVID-19 to a communicable disease under surveillance, and halt vaccine procurement as stocks were sufficient.

 Anutin faced criticism for his pandemic management.
-Early on, he made derogatory remarks about foreigners on Twitter, for which he later apologized.
+Early on, he made derogatory remarks about foreigners on Twitter, writing in two Twitter posts "farangs," (racist slang term for Caucasians) "never shower and pose health risks to the Thai population" and separately, "Westerners dress dirtily", for which he later apologized.
 In April 2021, the online campaign MorJaMaiThon (หมอจะไม่ทน, lit. 'doctors won't bear it anymore') petitioned for his resignation, gathering over 200,000 signatures within two days.
 On 31 August 2021, a no-confidence motion against Prime Minister Prayut Chan-o-cha, Anutin, and four other ministers over COVID-19 management was submitted by Sompong Amornwiwat of the Pheu Thai Party, supported by the Move Forward Party; all survived the motion on 4 September.